jgwerner/django/README.md

 ### Environment Variables

-On-premise installation of the 3Blades application is not currently supported.
+On-premise installation of the IllumiDesk application is not currently supported.
 For development purposes, an explanation of environment variables is located in the /docs directory.

 ### Launch Stack